 Our Katy cyclists all ride eastbound.
 Our standard tours (#10, #11, and #12) usually start by parking at the eastern end of the trail at St. Charles.
 We will transport you west to your cycling start point.
 After an overnight there, you will begin the cycling tour riding east and eventually return to St. Charles where you started.

 Cyclists starting in Rocheport (standard tours #13 and #14) will have a shuttle back to their car at Rocheport at the end of the tour.
 Adjustments can be accommodated with shuttle pick up at various locations.

 Extended overnight parking is available in St. Charles, Augusta and Rocheport.
 You will be able to return directly to your car at the end of the tour (some alternatives end with a shuttle back to your car).
 If you rent bikes through our recommended bike shop, the rental shop will pick them up.
 No need to return bike rentals

 Yes, we can shuttle any bike!
-Please not on the reservation form with dimensions and weight in the comment/notes section if bringing a tandem, recumbent, trike recumbent or E-bike and or E-bikes with extra fat tires.
+Please note on the reservation form with dimensions and weight in the comment/notes section if bringing a tandem, recumbent, trike recumbent or E-bike and or E-bikes with extra fat tires.
 Please note that most rail trails have a crushed limestone surface and are better suited to a 28c tire or wider on standard hybrids or road bi-cycles.
+32c is best.